Skip to main content

 Specify:

-• <listener_name> — rule name;
+• <listener_name> — the rule name; ;

-Add mTLS certificate for balancer
+Add an mTLS certificate for a load balancer

 3. Open the OpenStack CLI.